-Graduating in Textile Design and Marketing in 2001, Anna initially started working in retail whilst exploring her love of painting through joining a local art society and taking part in evening art groups.
-After starting to exhibit in local exhibitions and winning several best in show awards she realised she didn’t want to regret not taking her passion for art further and has been a full time artist ever since.
+After a degree in Textile Design and Marketing I initially worked in retail whilst exploring my love of painting by joining an art society and taking part in evening art groups.
+I started exhibiting in local exhibitions and won several best in show awards before realising I didn’t want to regret not taking my passion for art further.

 Growing up in the heart of the Oxfordshire countryside I wanted to paint my love of nature, and the British landscape as well as my much loved garden still inspires much of my work alongside explorations of figures and urban landscapes

 Pattern is a big part of all my work, as is colour, and I use both to find contrasts and cohesion in a painting.
 After initially exploring different media and print making techniques I discovered a way of working with fabric collage and mixed media which gives my work a mix of texture and depth.
 I like to use patterns from the fabric collage alongside mixed media which helps to deconstruct the detail whilst keeping an element of form and structure.